By Donald A. Hayes, Attorney at Law

 Another example of where timing makes a big difference is where the parties have a fair amount of assets and liabilities.
 Generally speaking, the divorce court will divide the assets and liabilities equally.
 The parties counsel will attempt to negotiate for their respective client approximately one-half of all the assets and liabilities.
 So after their divorce one of the parties files Chapter 7 and discharges their half of the liabilities and retains their half of the assets.
 If on the other hand that same party filed Chapter 7 during or before the divorce proceeding, then that party would not be liable for any of the liabilities as a result of the bankruptcy discharge.
 The divorce court would not be obliged, in fact it would be prohibited from, awarding the liabilities to the discharged party.
 So the other party would argue that since they have taken all of the community liabilities, that they deserve to be awarded an equal amount of community assets.
 That is, they want more of the assets in order to accomplish an equal division mandated by the Family Code and the Court is likely to concur.
 So the party who filed their bankruptcy prematurely will suffer a loss of an equal amount of the assets which would have been awarded to them had they waited to file bankruptcy after the division of assets and liabilities took place.

 In some cases it makes more sense to file a joint bankruptcy petition while the parties are still married to each other in cases where there is no jeopardy of losing any property.
 A joint filing will cost them only one fee,while two separate filings will cost them two separate fees..
-Separated parties may file jointly before the divorce Judgment is entered.
-Like in all matters legal, seek the advice of a competent bankruptcy specialist before proceeding.
+According to Phillips Law Offices, separated parties may file jointly before the divorce Judgment is entered and like in all matters legal, seek the advice of a competent bankruptcy specialist before proceeding.
 A lawyer who practices divorce law only may not know much about bankruptcy law and therefore good opportunities may be lost.